EFFECTIVE JAN 1, 2007

 NOTICE TO TENANT:

-Seven day notice for failure to pay rent, fourteen day notice for anything else.
+Seven day notice for failure to pay rent.
 The purpose of the notice is to terminate tenancy rights.
 Notice must provide for right to pay any delinquent rents or correct any lease prohibitions also known as the right to cure.

 INITIATED BY FILING A COMPLAINT: